MatthewCondon/Commercial_Vessel_FIR/Methodology/NMEA/README.md

 When working with historical and live NMEA 2000 data, investigators may need to reference the [Conversions Table](/Methodology/NMEA/Data_Conversions/NMEA2000_Conversions.md).
 Different programs in the NMEA Methodology rely on different data types.

 ## Anomalous Behavior
+To identify if an anomaly exists during Vessel Replay or Vessel Monitoring:
+- **Identify devices not sending PGNs or sending corrupted data** - displays will drop this data
+- **Identify PGNs sending 2+ data frames at the same instant with different data** - displays will drop this data
+- **Identify abnormal movements or actions on vessel display systems** - this includes large changes in GPS, jumps in sensor readings, or no data being received - displays will either drop this data or switch between shown data

 To identify if an anomaly exists in the HMM Classifier Model...

 To identify if an anomaly exists in the PGN-Specific Scripts...